3DBAG/CityBuf/readme.md

 1. Magic bytes.
 The first 8 bytes of a CityBuf file are a signature, containing: ASCII `FCB`, followed by the spec major version (currently 00), then `FCB` again, then the spec patch version (currently 02).
 2. Header.
 A length-prefixed flatbuffer Header record (see `CityBufHeader.fbs`)
 3. Data.
-A concatenation of length-prefixed flabuffer records (see `CityBufFeature.fbs`).
+A concatenation of length-prefixed flatbuffer CityFeature records (see `CityBufFeature.fbs`).

 The length prefixes are `Uint32`.